mudgen/diamond-3/README.md

 The `contracts/DiamondExample.sol` file shows an example of implementing a diamond.

+The `contracts/DiamondStorageContract.sol` file shows how to implement Diamond Storage.

 The `test/diamondExampleTest.js` file gives tests for the `diamondCut` function and the Diamond Loupe functions.

 ## How to Get Started Making Your Diamond